gitTerebi/DoomRPG-Rebalance/README.md

 In addition, some of the content (RPG's Skills, Stims, AUG, Auras, etc.) are now the things that need to be applied to survive.

 Among other things, the Adaptive difficulty mode (DoomRLA's stuff) was revised.
-Changed the intensity of the appearance of more complex monsters on the levels.
+Changed the intensity of the appearance of more difficulty monsters on the levels.
 In addition, you will be able to adjust it.
-Just go to DoomRPG Options -> DoomRLA Monster Pack Options and see for yourself.
+Just go to DoomRPG Options -> Misc and see for yourself.

 Enjoy!